Banned and restricted

 Human bodies or body parts

 You may not list a human body or body parts on the site.
-This includes such items as sperm, eggs, excrement, and bone.
+This includes such items as sperm, eggs, excrement, bone, or any other bodily fluid.

 Items subject to product safety standards

 The following items must comply with all applicable product safety standards before you list them on the site:

 - Baby walkers